cdktf/cdktf-provider-gitlab/docs/instanceServiceAccount.go.md

 - *Type:* *string

-The username of the user.
-If not specified, it’s automatically generated.
+The username of the user account.
+If not set, generates a name prepended with service_account_.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.11.0/docs/resources/instance_service_account#username InstanceServiceAccount#username}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.0.0/docs/resources/instance_service_account#username InstanceServiceAccount#username}

 ---